hrwndr/PhotonPHP/ReadMe.md

 Contributing
 ------------

-I, Harwinder Singh, welcome contributions from the community.
+I, Harwinder Singh welcome contributions from the community.
 If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

 License
 -------